dsc-sookmyung/2023-four-tter-SolutionChallenge/README.md

 **Folder** aims to address UN Sustainable Development Goals (SDGs) 3. health and well-being, and 11. sustainable cities.
 The elderly can record their daily lives in Folder, and this record becomes a way for their loved ones to know their news without directly asking about it.
 <br><br>
 **Folder** serves as a platform to enhance the bond between elderly and their guardians, facilitating a sense of social connectedness and stability for those who may be living alone elderly.
-Our overarching goal is to ensure that older adults feel a sense of belonging to a stable social community, promoting their overall well-being and quality of life
+Our overarching goal is to ensure that older adults feel a sense of belonging to a stable social community, promoting their overall well-being and quality of life.
 <br>
 <br>